Aikhjarto/pyepgnotify/README.md

 optional arguments:
   -h, --help           show this help message and exit --config file        Config file.
 If not given ~/epgnotify.yml is used.
-  --no-cache           If given, caching is disabled (suitable for debugging) --stdout             Additionally print result to stdout --cache-file file    Optionally, cache file location, default
+  --stdout             Additionally print result to stdout --cache-file file    Optionally, cache file location, default
                        epgnotfiy.cache.yaml in home directory is used